cast-org/figuration/docs/migration.md

 - Custom file inputs received a change to their `$custom-file-text` Sass variable.
 It is no longer a nested Sass map and now only powers one string---the `Browse` button as that is now the only pseudo-element generated from our Sass.
 The `Choose file` text now comes from the `.custom-file-label`.

 - Added custom styling for `input type="range"`.
-At a later point the Slider widget will be removed from Figuration and moved into it's own repository.
+The Slider widget has been removed from Figuration and moved into it's own repository: [Figuration Slider](https://github.com/cast-org/figuration-slider).

 - Validation icons have been re-implemented.
 The `.form-control-icon` has been replaced with `.has-validation-icon`.
 The icons are still optional and can now be used with textual `<input class="form-control">`, `<textarea class="form-control">`, and `<select class="custom-select">` elements.
 Icons can be used within `.input-groups` but they no longer scale with the input sizing.